 You walk into a university library and go up to the reference desk.
-At the reference desk you explain to the library that you are looking for information on Darwin’s bark spider.
+At the reference desk you explain to the librarian that you are looking for information on Darwin’s bark spider.
 (Don’t be afraid to ask for help—reference librarians love helping people.)
 The reference librarian can then point you to the right database, perhaps even helping you in the search.
 By searching through the database, you would likely come across Dr. Tilby’s article, and many other helpful resources.

 The same applies for any research project: an academic library will have access to a wealth of resources that are unavailable to the open web and unavailable to most public libraries.
 Anyone can use the resources in an academic library, even if you are not a student of that university.
 While you would not be able to check out books without being a member of the university, you can often download journal articles as pdfs and email them to yourself using one of the library’s computers.
-Many libraries also let you save articlesproprietary onto a flash drive, or print them.
+Many libraries also let you save proprietary articles onto a flash drive, or print them.

 Let’s review everything we’ve learned so far.

 - The internet is not one place but two: (1) the open web that is available to anyone with an internet connection; (2) the licensed web where content is made available to fee-paying institutions.

 - Most published research is never put on the open web, but is part of the licensed web available on a subscription basis.

 - University libraries pay to subscribe to many journals on the licensed web, as well as subject-specific databases that search these journals or aggregate journal repositories.

 - When going into a library to research, your first stop should always be the reference desk.
 The librarian at the reference desk will be able to help point you to the right database, or some other resource.
 Bring a flash drive.

 At this point, you may be wondering, “Why would I want to go into a library to do research?
 Isn’t the open web good enough?”